 Never has there been a more picturesque place to workout than the hotel’s fitness studio; its harbour-facing views are enough to turn exercise avoiders into gym junkies faster than you can say, “it’s time to checkout”.
 The gym is fitted with TechnoGym’s exclusive Artis equipment and guests can book a private training program or opt for a game of tennis on the open-air court.
 The striking cobalt blue surface of the court is decorated with bright pink iconography by Indigenous artist Reko Rennie.
 Find both on the sixth floor next to the spa.

 The hotel’s opening ushers in the next stage of transformation for the Barangaroo precinct, which has evolved from a former 22-hectare disused shipping container site into a hub of dining, shopping, entertainment and cultural offerings.
-The final stage, Central Barangaroo, is slated for completion in 2025.

 Address: 1 Barangaroo Ave, Barangaroo NSW 2000